…the continuation of Jack Stettner’s story and the Veterans Air Express UNRRA contract.

 In his film footage here, which I hope you’ve watched, John Noll recalls a Russian fighter escort “sitting on our wing” just to be sure Veterans did not deviate from the flight “plan” as they flew through that corridor.
 Jack Stettner remembers the Russian approvals for sure, but doesn’t recall the escort.
 (Another rubrics cube uncertainty to investigate.)

 And, just like that, the company began to thrive.

 But Jack Stettner did more than fly for Veterans.
 As one of those self-described “bunch of cocky kids,” it became evident that to be successful they had to get their act together.
 They had to do more than fly from Point A to Point B. Prompted by a “hard” lesson having to do with 30 barrels of lobsters (subject for another story), the Veterans founders/crew members decided to self-select areas they liked or suited their talents.

 My Dad also made arrangements in Sebring, FL., (where I also visited one week ago today – last Monday!) for an aircraft maintenance & refurbishment hangar and for refrigerated storage capacity for fresh produce cargo flights.
-(The rest of that Florida story coming up!
-Breakfast with Marilyn Gries!
+(The rest of that Florida story is coming up: Breakfast with Marilyn Gries!
 Hours with Allen Altvater at Sebring Airport and the Sebring Historical Society.
 And, even longer ago, cocktails with Paul Eason in Santa Fe!